ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ### Analyses to consider:

-* Populations growth vs Pollution levels
+* Populations growth vs Pollution levels (Using acquired census data)

 * Effect of vehicles on pollution levels